TheCrackdown/VRV/README.md

 ## Welcome to VRV!

-VRV is part of SquatPhish project to detect general phishing pages.
+VRV is part of The CrackDown project to detect general phishing pages.

 VRV is a tool that will be used to tell whether the URL under consideration is a Phishing or a Non- Phishing one.